 It helps you attract as many viewers as possible and keep the content interactive for them.

-And to create the captions, I suggest you use a third-party app like Mixcaptions.
+And to insert the captions, I suggest you use an online app specialized in IG Reels like Submagic.

 The Instagram translation is not working correctly for non-English speakers.